-Iceland World Cup 2018 Standings
+Iceland's World Cup 2022 Standings

-Iceland Odds To Win The World Cup
+Iceland's Odds To Win The World Cup

 We would love to see Iceland repeat their fairytale performance at the 2018 World Cup, and while they do boast a number of players with significant quality, we feel as though they will struggle in a group containing three very strong teams.
 Their matchup with Croatia will be one to watch, especially considering how many times the pair have come up against each other over the last few years, although it is tough to see them progressing from Group D.

-Sports Interaction are offering odds of +260 for Iceland to qualify from their group, while -400 is the price for them to be eliminated at the first hurdle.
+Sports Interaction is offering odds of +260 for Iceland to qualify from their group, while -400 is the price for them to be eliminated at the first hurdle.
 Our pick is a group stage exit for the smallest nation at the World Cup, and we can't see them picking up a win in the tournament.

 You never know with Iceland though, and whatever you choose to do they are certainly worth watching just in case they shock the world one more time.

-Iceland Squad & Key Players
+Iceland's Squad & Key Players

-All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalised until the first week of June, just days prior to the tournament start date.
-We will update you when the team sheets are announced, but first let's take a look at some of the most important players in the Iceland team and who we think will play a big part in the competition.
+All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalized until the first week of June, just days prior to the tournament start date.
+We will update you when the team sheets are announced, but first, let's take a look at some of the most important players in the Iceland team and who we think will play a big part in the competition.

 Gylfi Sigurdsson (Attacking Midfielder)